-Administrative expenses incurred for the aged and disabled in fiscal 1974 will be 13 percent of incurred benefits paid under both programs, based on the amounts in the fiscal 1974 budget, adjusted to an incurred basis.
+Administrative expenses incurred for the aged and disabled in fiscal 1974 will be 12.3 percent of total incurred benefits paid under the program, based on the amounts in the fiscal 1975 budget, adjusted to an incurred basis.

-On the basis of the foregoing assumptions it is now estimated that the adequate actuarial rate necessary so that income would cover both benefit payments and administrative expenses for aged enrollees on an incurred basis is \$5.77 for fiscal year 1973, and \$6.32 for fiscal 1974.
-Both amounts recognize a change in the deductible from \$50 to \$60 beginning January 1, 1973, and the fiscal year 1974 rate recognized the addition of chiropractors' and certain other services.
+On the basis of the foregoing assumptions, it is now estimated that, prior to adjustment for interest earnings and a contingency margin, the rate necessary so that income would cover both benefit payments and administrative expenses for aged enrollees on an incurred basis is \$6.77 for fiscal 1975.
+The projection of the adequate actuarial rate of \$6.70 which takes into account interest and provides a margin for contingencies, is summarized as follows: (See table.)